-We briefly discussed the concept of Lead Agency in our recent post Putting All Your Eggs in One Basket.
-In that article we defined Lead Agency as an alternative meetings management model that works well when your organization is interested in strategic sourcing and consolidated reporting, but may not be ready or able to consolidate logistical planning services.
+We briefly discussed the concept of Lead Agency in a post about the benefits of consolidating meetings management.
+In that article, we defined Lead Agency as an alternative meetings management model that works well when your organization is interested in strategic sourcing and consolidated reporting, but may not be ready or able to consolidate logistical planning services.
 You may be wondering how it works and why it is of significant interest to life sciences organizations.

 How a Lead Agency Model Works